jasper-zanjani/notes/sources/az-103-tasks.md

 #### 3.1a.1: Create an Azure VM (Portal)
 ...
 #### 3.1a.2: Create an Azure VM (PowerShell)

-Subtask sequence:
-  - Login to Azure account
-  - Create a new resource group
-  - Create a public IP address
-  - Add a rule to the network security group to allow RDP in
-  - Apply the rules

-Command sequence:
-  - `Connect-AzAccount`
-  - `New-AzResourceGroup`
-  - `New-AzVirtualNetworkSubnetConfig`
-  - `New-AzVirtualNetwork`
-  - `New-AzPublicIpAddress`
-  - `New-AzNetworkSecurityRuleConfig`
-  - `New-AzNetworkSecurityGroup`
-  - `New-AzVMConfig`
-  - `Set-AzVMOperatingSystem`
-  - `Set-AzVMSourceImage`
-  - `Set-AzVMOSDisk`
-  - `New-AzNetworkInterface`
-  - `Add-AzVMNetworkInterface`
-  - `New-AzVM`

 ```powershell
 # Login to Azure account
 Connect-AzAccount

 # Create a new resource group
 New-AzResourceGroup `
   -Name $resourceGroupName `